UniversalDependencies/UD_Bulgarian-BTB/README.txt

 The conversion was done semi-automatically, with the application of set of rules and constraints for result consistency.

-In the third release we did not add new sentences.
-We have improved the annotation through checking and correcting the following relations:
-- appositions (the wrongly annotated vocatives and appositions were corrected as nmod)
-- xcomp (the ccomp relations were checked for control structures and re-annotated as xcomp)
-- nsubjpass and csubjpass in se-passives were annotated
-- cop relation direction was corrected
-- the relation between nouns and short possessive pronouns was re-annotated from case to det

-We also have changed the feature VerbForm=Fin to VerbForm=Part for participles.

 The rest of the sentences will be converted for the next release.